fbpx

-Tea Culture | 4.15.2019 | By S. Tasaki
+Tea Culture | | Y. Morita

-The origins of the name “tea” in the world are of the “cha” and “teh” lineage.
-In Northern Chinese and Cantonese, tea is called “cha” (cha).
-In Mongolian, Uyghur, Hindi, Turkish, Persian, Russian, and other languages, it is called with a sound of the “chai” strain, which is thought to have been propagated from China, but it is not known how the “y” was added.
+The origins of the name "tea" in the world are of the "cha" and "teh" lineage.
+In Northern Chinese and Cantonese, people call tea "cha" (cha).
+In Mongolian, Uyghur, Hindi, Turkish, Persian, Russian, and other languages, they use a sound similar to "chai," which is believed to have originated from China, but it is unclear how the "y" was added.
 The Persian and Hindi dictionaries list both chā and chāi entries in the Persian and Hindi dictionaries.
-Examples of languages with names derived from “chā” include the following:

 • Chinese: chá